b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Peter to a coin toss (0 or 1, John or Peter, heads or tails).

 The probability of Peter winning a single game is $P(Peter) = \frac{1}{2} =
 0.5$.
 Peter won all six games.
-In order to get two wins, first he had to won one game.
-In order to get three wins first he had to won two games, and so on.
+In order to get two wins in a row, first he had to won one game.
+In order to get three wins in a row first he had to won two games in a row, and so on.
 So he had to win game 1 AND game 2 AND game 3 AND ... .
-Given the above, and what we stated in @sec:statistics_intro_probability_summary, here we deal with probabilities conjunction.
+Given the above, and what we stated in
+@sec:statistics_intro_probability_summary, here we deal with a conjunction of probabilities.
 Therefore we use probability multiplication like so

 ```jl
 s = """